Hudaalghazouli/Credit-Risk-SupervisedMachineLearning/README.md

 ## Study the models

-I created and compared two models on this data: a logistic regression, and a random forests classifier.
-I fit, and score the models to make a prediction to which model will perform better.
+I created and compared two models on the giving data: a logistic regression, and a random forests classifier.
+I fitted, and scored the models to make a prediction to which model will perform better.

 ## LogisticRegression model